 *If your curretly enrolled in your degree you must submit a final official trascript prior to enrolling at LIM College.
 Please contact your Admissions Counselor for the specific documents required

 Students must submit an official transcript from the institution in which the applicant holds an undergraduate degree.
 We may request transcripts from all other colleges or universities attended at the undergraduate or graduate level to make an admissions decision.
 If your documents are from another country, they may need to be submitted to an education credential evaluation service to determine U.S. degree and GPA equivalency.
 All documents not written in English must be submitted along with a certifiedEnglish translation to an evaluation agency approved by NACES.

 If your curretly enrolled in your degree you must submit a final official college trascript outlining the degree awarded prior to enrolling at LIM College.

 *Please contact your Admissions Counselor for the specific documents required according to country of study.

 All students who are not required to submit a credential evaluation, must forward official documents directly to the Office of Admissions.
 Official documents must be signed and sealed in original packaging and issued from the institution and are certified, notarized or attested.

 The activity sheet gives us a deeper understanding of your work and volunteer experiences, extracurricular activities and awards and achievements.
 It is not required for admissions consideration, but we strongly encourage you to submit an activity sheet.
 You may submit your resume in place of the activity sheet.

-A personal interview is required by LIM College for international graduate students.
-To schedule your interview, contact Graduate Admissions.
+A personal interview is required by LIM College for international students.
+To schedule your interview, contact International Admissions.

 After reviewing your application, the Office of Admissions reserves the right to request additional documentation and/or translation of materials in support of your application.